-Shearman & Sterling’s longstanding financial regulatory practice serves our clients’ retail and institutional businesses in the U.S., U.K., EU and globally.
-This focus on regulatory activity across geographies and the excellence of our U.S., U.K. and European practices make us the international counsel of choice for clients with difficult regulatory challenges in their home jurisdictions that are also seeking to meet global best practices.
+Shearman & Sterling’s market-leading financial regulatory practice serves our clients' businesses in the U.S., U.K., EU, the Middle East, Asia and globally.
+This focus on regulatory activity across geographies and the excellence of our U.S., U.K. and European practices in particular make us the international counsel of choice for clients with difficult regulatory challenges in their home jurisdictions that are also seeking to meet global best practices.
 Backed by clear technical advice and strong relationships with regulators, we advise clients on the laws and regulations of the world’s key financial and commercial centers.

 Leveraging our deep regulatory knowledge and global capabilities, we help clients cultivate relationships with regulators, deliver innovative solutions to increasingly complex regulatory issues, as well as make the most of opportunities presented by regulatory reform initiatives and market developments.
-Our clients include domestic and global banks, large financial institutions, bank holding companies, broker-dealers, investment firms, insurance and reinsurance companies, exchanges, SEFs/MTFs, clearing and settlement providers, and payment service providers.
+Our clients include many of the major global banks and large financial institutions, bank holding companies, broker-dealers, investment firms, insurance and reinsurance companies, exchanges, fund managers, SEFs/MTFs, clearing and settlement providers, and payment service providers.

 With a global presence matching that of many of our clients, our multi-jurisdictional practice allows us to provide seamless coverage.
-We work on international and complex cross-border, first-in-kind regulatory and compliance matters and transactions, and our clients value our insights on how local initiatives fit into the global regulatory architecture.
+We work on international and complex cross-border, first-in-kind regulatory and compliance matters and transactions.
+Our clients value our insights on how local initiatives fit into the global regulatory architecture.

 Several lawyers in the group have previously held prominent positions in key regulatory authorities worldwide, including the U.K.’s FSA (now the FCA and PRA), the SEC, the Board of Governors of the Federal Reserve System and various European and Asian regulatory agencies.